GusLovesMath/Fourier_Analysis_JN/README.md

 # Fourier_Analysis_JN
 A Jupyter Notebook with examples of a few Fourier series and a Fourier transform.
-Goes over plots of nodes as well as their sum.
+Also has outputted plot of series and goes over plots of nodes as well as their sum.
+See PDF of Jupyter Notebook on my website: https://mathphysicsfunwithgus.square.site/lecture-notes